taosu0216/BetterCmdTab/README.md

 - **Shift+tap** to step backwards without holding Tab.
 - **Menu bar agent** — no dock icon, no main window, no Electron.

-## Performance

-- Hotkey event tap runs on a dedicated thread, so the first Cmd+Tab after launch is never blocked by main-thread work.
-- Accessibility observers install off-main during boot.
-- App catalog pre-warms in the background and serializes MRU bumps so the row order stays consistent on rapid Cmd+Tab presses.
-- Windows sort by real WindowServer z-order, not stale AX guesses.

 ## Install

 ### Download

 Grab the latest signed `.dmg` from the [Releases page](https://github.com/rokartur/BetterCmdTab/releases), open it, drag `BetterCmdTab.app` to `/Applications`, and launch.

-On first launch macOS will ask for **Accessibility** permission — this is required for the global Cmd+Tab event tap and for reading window lists via the Accessibility API.
+On first launch macOS will ask for **Accessibility** permission — this is required for the global ⌘+Tab event tap and for reading window lists via the Accessibility API.
 Grant it under `System Settings → Privacy & Security → Accessibility`.

 ### Build from source